BetterDiscord/docs/theme-guidelines.md

 # Theme Guidelines
-These are the requirements and rules that themes in our official repository must follow.
+These are the requirements that themes in our official repository are expected to meet.
 These exist to ensure a safe and user-friendly environment, as well as maintain variety and originality in our themes.
-Themes found in violation of these guidelines will not be allowed into the official repository.

 ## Definitions
 - **Theme:** A stylesheet written to alter the look and feel of Discord.